 In a recent Deloitte survey, three-quarters of executives stated that they expect more changes in the next five years than there were in the past five years.
 The rate of change only increases as organizations are more open and willing to make the changes they need to keep up with the competition.

-Digital transformation encourages business organizations to adopt new technologies in order to deliver better value to their customers.
-DX transcends traditional channels of customer engagement, such as marketing and advertisements, and encompasses the processes, culture, technologies, and experiences that collectively determine the business value reaching the right customers at the right time.
+Digital transformation (DX) encourages business organizations to adopt new technologies in order to deliver better value to their customers.
+DX transcends traditional customer engagement channels, such as marketing and advertisements, and encompasses the processes, culture, technologies, and experiences that collectively determine the business value of reaching the right customers at the right time.